Officials Pathway

 Referee Provincial Certification Requirements

 In the past, umpire training was required to become a referee.
-Although this is no longer the case, it is still recommended as a thorough knowledge of the basic laws of Badminton is essential prior to becoming a referee.
+Although this is no longer the case, it is still recommended since thorough knowledge regarding the basic laws of badminton is essential prior to becoming a referee.

 Practical: After completing the theory courses, the candidate will serve as a deputy referee at MBA tournaments and is considered a Referee in Training.